Gorcenski/whentheycamedown/content/english/post/sutter-sacramento.md

 The statue was donated to the hospital system in 1987 by a Swiss-American group after it was refused by Sutter's Fort State Historic Park.

-Sutter enslaved hundreds of Native Americans from 1839 - 1849 and participated in the genocide of indigenous peoples in California.
+Sutter enslaved hundreds of Indigenous people from 1839 - 1849 and participated in the genocide of Indigenous peoples in California.

 #### References